sourcegraph/handbook/content/ops/sales-ops/index.md

 # Sales strategy & operations

-The Sales strategy & operations (SalesOps) team is responsible for helping our Sales, Customer Engineering, and all go-to-market (GTM) teams sell and serve our customers better.
+The Sales strategy & operations (Sales Ops) team is responsible for helping our Sales, Customer Engineering, and all go-to-market (GTM) teams sell and serve our customers better.

 - [Onboarding](onboarding.md)